Frequently Asked Questions about the TOEFL iBT® Test

 - How are my Speaking responses scored?

-- Your recorded responses are sent to the ETS Scoring Network, where three to six certified human raters score them holistically on a scale of 0 to 4.
-The average score on the six tasks is converted to a scaled score of 0 to 30.
+- Your recorded responses are sent to ETS, where 3 to 6 certified human raters score them holistically on a scale of 0 to 4.
+The average score on the 6 tasks is converted to a scaled score of 0 to 30.

 - Raters do not expect your responses to be perfect, and even high-scoring responses may contain occasional errors.
-Your pronunciation does not need to sound like that of a native speaker of English.
+Your pronunciation does not need to sound like that of a native English speaker.
 The raters are listening for the effectiveness of your communication and your ability to accomplish the tasks you are given.

 - See the Speaking scoring guides and listen to sample responses to help you understand how responses are evaluated.